What Does White Toenail Polish Actually Mean?

 - • Summer association (ocean/beach vibes)

-- • Stands out in content feeds
+- • Stands out in photos and sandal looks

 - • Good for differentiation strategy